rcarbal/Build-it-bigger/README.md

 ## Features

 Build it bigger, contains multiple flavors that uses multiple libraries and Cloud Google endpoints.
+An external android library is used in the paid flavor of the application.
+A Google Cloud endpoint server is used to connect the android libray with an external java library to display the jokes.

 ## Implementation.